Skip to main content

 };

-It is strongly recommended to add an alias to simplify imports:
+It is strongly recommended to enable other Webpack features:

 // ...